Power of quantum measurement in simulating unphysical operations: Diamond norm as the simulation cost

 \begin{theorem}[Diamond norm is the cost] Let $\cE_{A\to B}$ be an arbitrary Hermitian-preserving map.
 Then, its simulation cost using a twisted channel can be obtained by the following SDP:

 where $J^{\cE}$ is the Choi operator of $\cE$.
 Furthermore, this cost is equal to the map's diamond norm, i.e.,

-\end{theorem} The SDP in Eq.~\eqref{eq:cost_sdp} follows from the fact that any twisted channel can be written as a difference between two CPTN maps because CPTN maps following the same coefficient in the decomposition can be grouped into a single CPTN map.
-A formal proof of this theorem is given in the Appendix.

-Theorem~\ref{theorem:diamond_norm} not only implies that measurement-controlled post-processing can simulate a Hermitian-preserving map at a cost much lower than QPD, but also establishes diamond norm as a universal quantity measuring the simulability of a Hermitian-preserving map.
+\end{theorem} Eq.~\eqref{eq:cost_eq_diamond} can be readily obtained by observing that SDP~\eqref{eq:cost_sdp} is also an SDP for the diamond norm as shown in Ref.~\cite{Regula2021a}.
+This equality between $\gamma_\tc(\cE)$ and $\|\cE\|_\diamond$ not only implies that measurement-controlled post-processing can simulate a Hermitian-preserving map at a cost much lower than QPD, but also establishes the diamond norm as a universal quantity measuring the simulability of a Hermitian-preserving map.
+Thus, Theorem~\ref{theorem:diamond_norm} assigns diamond norm its first well-defined operational meaning for every Hermitian-preserving map.

-From another perspective, the cost of simulating an unphysical map characterizes the map's non-physicality~\cite{Regula2021a, Jiang2020}.
+From another perspective, the cost of simulating an unphysical map characterizes the map's non-physicality~\cite{Regula2021a, Jiang2020, guo2023noise}.
 All conventional physical operations, i.e., CPTN maps, have unit simulation costs.
 Within the framework where classical post-processing is allowed, physical operations are extended to twisted channels.
 Intuitively, the more unphysical a map is, the more expensive it is to simulate this map with physical operations.
 In this sense, we treat non-physicality as a resource and twisted channels as free operations.
 Then, a map's non-physicality can be quantified by robustness measures, which are widely used in quantum resource theories~\cite{chitambar2019quantum, vidal1999robustness, harrow2003robustness, steiner2003generalized, brandao2007entanglement, almeida2007noise, napoli2016robustness, skrzypczyk2019robustness}.

 Here, we consider the absolute robustness~\cite{vidal1999robustness} of a Hermitian-preserving map $\cE$, which we define as

 It turns out that this robustness measure is equivalent to the diamond norm in the way that